 - Ensure parking lots are well-lit and free of hiding places.

 - Create and follow an evacuation plan.
-Even if you have a small office, make sure every employee knows when and how to exit the building in the event of an emergency, and just as importantly where to gather once outside.
+Even if you have a small office, make sure every employee knows when and how to exit the building during an emergency, and where to gather outside.
 For example, if you have a fire, the first question firefighters will ask is whether any employees remain inside; by gathering at a specific location, you will immediately know if all your employees are present and accounted for.
-If you don't know, firefighters are forced to assume an employee may still be inside - and may have to take unnecessary risks to attempt to find them.
 If there are only two ways out of your office, an evacuation plan is simple to create; just make sure every employee knows to immediately report to a staging area so they can be accounted for.
 Holding a five-minute meeting to explain your plan could save a life.

 - Set procedures for employees working late or on weekends.
-If you normally operate during the business day, you know when employees are in the office.
-But if employees come in late or on the weekends, you may not be aware they are on the premises.
-Establish a procedure letting you know when employees are working, and then establish policies to make sure they are safe and the workplace secure.
-Your system could be as simple as setting up Twitter accounts employees follow; workers "tweet" when they arrive at the office on, for example, a Saturday, and let others know how long they expect to be at work.
-They can then tweet when they leave for the day.
-Whatever method you choose, setting up a simple notification system allows you and others to know employees are safe and not in need of assistance.
+Establish a procedure letting you know when employees are working, and policies to make sure they are safe and the workplace is secure.
 If, for example, an employee has a medical emergency and no one else is on the premises.
 Knowing that employee should have "checked in" by now could make all the difference.